vovapolu/scala-data-classes/README.md

 ### Implementation Note

-The JVM does not enable a cache that allows its contents to be garbage collected when no longer referenced by anywhere else in the system:
+It is not possible to write a cache on the JVM whose contents are garbage collected *iff* no longer referenced by anywhere else in the system:

 1. the user could be using weak / soft references.
 2. experiments showed that `WeakHashMap` is aggressively cleaned even when its keys are strongly referenced elsewhere.
-This may be a general problem with `WeakReference` and `SoftReference` (the latter to a lesser extend, but still without guarantees).
+This may be a general problem with `WeakReference` and `SoftReference` (the latter to a lesser extent, but still without guarantees).

-Therefore, value and identity equivalence can only be guaranteed if a strong reference cache is used, or if the JVM ever offers native support.
+Value and identity equivalence can only be guaranteed if a strong reference cache is used.
+The JVM would have to offer native support or GC hooks for this to work.

 See [#8](https://github.com/fommil/scala-data-classes/issues/8) for a way of speeding up `equals` for instances with value equality (but not reference equality), at the cost of even more heap.